 The Anthropology department offers a Bachelor of Arts with five concentrations and a Minor in Anthropology.
 After a core curriculum of anthropological concepts, theory, and methods, anthropology

-work collaboratively with local communities and agencies, including farmworkers, local
+students work collaboratively with Anthropology faculty and local communities and

-The anthropology major distinguishes itself through long-term collaborative research projects that enhance student learning experiences, promote the interests of local communities, and practice complementary exchange between the university and the community.
+The anthropology major distinguishes itself through long-term collaborative research projects that enhance student learning experiences, promote the interests of local communities, and reciprocal exchange between the university and the community.

 Focus on the study of medical systems, health care systems, access to and utilization of health care, medicinal concepts and practices, ethnobotany, and forms of diagnosis, prognosis, illness causation, and disease etiologies.
 Advanced students conduct field research and internships in the context of community-based research projects, health care settings, and internships.

 Focus on contemporary sociocultural issues encountered by human societies both locally, regionally and globally.
 Students work collaboratively with faculty and their student colleagues to conduct ethnographic research on issues relevant to their communities and receive training on how to transform data into applied recommendations for community partners.